scaleway/qiskit-scaleway/README.md

 provider = ScalewayProvider()
 ```

-Now you can have acces to the supported backends:
+Now you can have acces to supported backends:

 ```python